Running the OpenTelemetry demo application in AWS

 - Verify that the application is running by visiting

-in your web browser.
+http://<your-ec2-public-ip>:8080in your web browser.
 You should see the OpenTelemetry demo application homepage.

 View a trace in Splunk Observability